 - In the distillation water filter, the water boils, and it captures the steam.
 Once the vapor cools down, it condensates back to water in a separate container.
 The water boils at a low temperature.
 As the steam gets higher, the contaminants remain in the tank.
 The problem is that other pollutants boil before the water.
 The condensed vapor carries the impurities into the 2nd

-- When hard water passes through the Ion Exchange water filter, the ions, attract to the calcium and magnesium components in the water.
+- When hard water passes through the Ion Exchange water filter, the ions attract the water’s calcium and magnesium components.
 In turn, the sodium’s released and makes the water softer and gives it a better taste.
 However, the problem is with the sodium present.
 It provides the water with a salty taste.
 The chance is you might not like the acquired taste or may not be able to drink it if you are on a strict diet.

 - Depending on the type of Reverse Osmosis, the water filter you buy can come with up to five screens.
 The first one blocks dust, rust, and debris that could harm the RO membrane.
 The 2nd one is the carbon filter that blocks chemicals such as chlorine and more.
 The 3rd filter is another carbon one with a denser design.
 The filtration system captures the smaller particles to make the water nearly contaminant free.
-The 4th one is the reverse membrane and blocks particles according to its size and weight.
-The 5th filter prevents bacteria, viruses, and removes the bad taste and smell.
-You can even buy them with UV light and special filters to help raise the PH in the water.
+The 4th one is the reverse membrane and blocks particles according to their size and weight.
+The 5th filter prevents bacteria, viruses and removes the bad taste and smell.
+You can even buy them with UV light and special filters to help raise the water’s PH.

 Which Filtering Solutions Right For You

 As you can see, you can get different water filters, each removing contaminants in the water.
-The problem is that the majority of them only remove a particular part of pollutants while other is not efficient at all.
+The problem is that most of them only remove a particular part of pollutants while others are not efficient at all.
 So what is there for you to do before buying a filtration system for your home?
 Here is an easy guide that you can follow: